shubhamsinghsarkar61/tata-data-visualization-powerbi/README.md

 ---

-📊 Task 2 – Choosing the Right Visuals
+📊 Task 2 – Choosing the Right Visualizations

 Appropriate visualization techniques were selected based on the business questions.

 Selected visuals include:

-- Line Chart → Monthly revenue trend analysis
+• Line Chart → Monthly revenue trend analysis
-- Stacked Bar Chart → Country-wise revenue breakdown
+• Stacked Bar Chart → Country-wise revenue breakdown
-- Column Chart → Top customers comparison
+• Column Chart → Top customers comparison
-- Map Chart → Geographic demand analysis
+• Map Chart → Geographic demand analysis
-- Distribution Analysis → Customer purchasing behavior
+• Distribution Analysis → Customer purchasing behavior

+These visualizations help stakeholders quickly understand patterns and trends in the data.

 ---

 🧹 Task 3 – Data Cleaning & Dashboard Development

-The dataset was imported into Microsoft Power BI and cleaned using Power Query.
+The dataset was imported into Microsoft Power BI and cleaned using Power Query before building the dashboard.

 Data Cleaning Steps

 To remove invalid transactions, the following filters were applied:

 Quantity ≥ 1

 UnitPrice ≥ 0

-These filters ensured that returned products and incorrect transactions were removed from the dataset.
+These filters ensured that returned items and incorrect transactions were excluded from the analysis.

+---

 📈 Dashboards Created

+The following visuals were created in Power BI:

-1. Monthly Revenue Trend (2011)
+1️⃣ Monthly Revenue Trend (2011)
-2. Top 10 Countries by Revenue
+2️⃣ Top 10 Countries by Revenue
-3. Top 10 Customers by Revenue
+3️⃣ Top 10 Customers by Revenue
-4. Product Demand by Country (Map Visualization)
+4️⃣ Product Demand by Country (Map Visualization)

+These dashboards provide a clear overview of business performance and customer purchasing patterns.

 ---

 🎤 Task 4 – Communicating Insights

-A video presentation was recorded explaining the key insights derived from the dashboards.
+A video presentation was recorded explaining the insights derived from the Power BI dashboard.

-The presentation focused on communicating data-driven findings and providing recommendations for business growth.
+The goal was to communicate analytical findings clearly to business stakeholders and provide data-driven recommendations.

 ---

 🔍 Key Insights

-• Revenue increases significantly in the last quarter of the year.
+• Revenue shows significant growth during the last quarter of the year.
-• Countries such as Netherlands, Ireland, Germany, and France generate strong revenue.
+• Countries such as Netherlands, Ireland, Germany, and France generate strong revenue outside the UK market.
-• Business revenue is distributed among multiple customers rather than relying on a single customer.
+• Revenue is distributed across multiple customers rather than depending on a single customer.
-• Most product demand is concentrated in European regions.
+• Most product demand is concentrated in European regions, while some regions show growth opportunities.

 ---

 🛠 Tools & Technologies Used

-- Microsoft Power BI
+• Microsoft Power BI
-- Excel Dataset
+• Microsoft Excel
+• Data Cleaning (Power Query)
-- Data Visualization
+• Data Visualization
-- Business Intelligence Analysis
+• Business Intelligence Analysis

 ---

-📂 Dataset

-Online Retail Dataset provided as part of the Tata Virtual Experience Program.

----

 📁 Project Files Included

-- Power BI Dashboard (.pbix)
+• Power BI Dashboard (.pbix)
-- Dataset (Excel File)
+• Online Retail Dataset (.xlsx)
-- Dashboard Screenshots
+• Dashboard Screenshots (.png)
-- Completion Certificate
+• Certificate of Completion (.pdf)

 ---